MichaelKMalak/flutter_github_app/README.md

 ## Notes
 1. The api key is publicly available, so I didn't setup an env_secret for it.
+2. I tried to follow the provided mock up exactly so I didn't make any improvements in terms of UI design

 ## What could be improved?
 1. More Unit testing.